 Thanks to Aditya for answering our questions and sharing his ideas and thoughts.
 We are so pleased to have featured him on our platform and wish him the very best in his career.
 This segment won’t be complete without featuring amazing humans doing great things and moving forward!
-To learn more about him or his photography, visit his Instagram page: @adivyas_ or on LinkedIn.
+To learn more about him or his photography, visit his Instagram page: @adivyas_, LinkedIn, or his website.

 In our previous interview, we featured a Chiropractor, Entrepreneur, Registered and Medical Acupuncturist and she shared a lot of useful tips and advice on health and lifestyle.
 Make sure you check it out and share with your folks.

 Are you currently undergoing a job search?
 How has this been for you?
 Feel free to share in the comment section.
 Don’t forget to visit our resources page for tools that will be useful, and feel free to contact us for any questions you might have.